chainpoint/chainpoint-cli/README.md

 The CLI includes an interface for interacting with a [Bitcoin Header Node](https://github.com/chainpoint/bitcoin-header-node) which can be used for verifying btc anchors locally rather than relying on an external service.

+**Important:** This CLI has been updated for v4 of the Chainpoint network.
+This means that it won't work for older proofs and instead interacts with Gateways on the new network.
+If you would like to still use the CLI for older v3 proofs, please use CLI version v1.6.1 instead.

 ## Backwards Incompatible Changes for V2

 - cli arg for passing a custom node server was changed from `--server` and `-s` to `--node-uri` and `-n`.